 Who is responsible for Android?
 Google, without any doubt.

 And who is responsible for this fragmentation?
 For the old versions not being upgraded?
 The operating system and the hardware vendors.
 Problem is that the vendors are not releasing OS upgrades to older phones.

 We can understand that the latest OS versions are more capable at the same time more resource hungry than their predecessors.
 One can’t get them running on some of the older devices with lesser CPU and memory.
 But what stops people from getting the latest OS on their top-end phones?
 Looking at the approach of hardware vendors (flooding the market by many options) it is evident that it is impossible for the vendors to provide the upgrades to their older phones similar to Apple.
-(As of today Samsung sells at least 84 Android based phones in US market (Ref: http://www.samsung.com/us/mobile/cell-phones/all-products).
-Add that to the list of phones which are taken out of market, and we can be sure that it’s one colossal task in which the company would not have any interest at all.
+(As of today Samsung sells at least 84 Android-based phones in the US market (Ref: http://www.samsung.com/us/mobile/cell-phones/all-products).
+Add that to the list of phones which are taken out of the market, and we can be sure that it’s one colossal task in which the company would not have any interest at all.